GigaHierz/carbon-retirement-on-celo/README.md

 ## 2.2.
 Get Toucan Client

-When using the Toucan SDK you want to first instantiate the ToucanClient and set a signer & provider to interact with our infrastructure.
-You can use the signer & provider from the wagmi library.
+When using the Toucan SDK we want to first instantiate the ToucanClient and set a signer & provider to interact with our infrastructure.
+We can use the signer & provider from the wagmi library.
 For interacting with The Graph, no provider or signer is needed though.
-But you will talk about that [later](#3-creating-a-list-of-our-retirements).
+But we will talk about that [later](#3-creating-a-list-of-our-retirements).

-So in the `index.tsx` file you will add the imports to the top:
+So in the `index.tsx` file we will add the imports to the top:

 ```typescript
 import { ToucanClient } from "toucan-sdk";